 While moving across the country as a family unit may not be at the top of anyone’s “most fun things” list, sometimes it is mandatory, due to job relocation, changing family obligations, or military reassignment.
-We don’t guarantee that your move will be completely seamless, but with the following tips and tricks, it can at least take some of the burden off your plate.
+We don’t guarantee that your move will be completely seamless, but with the following tips and tricks, at least take some of the burden off your plate while moving with kids.

 Planning for the Move

 1. Turn mundane tasks into exciting games

 - Your child will inevitably become bored with being stuck inside the house, especially without the full attention of mom and dad.
 Allowing your child to “help” can drastically improve their spirits, and they will be delighted about their contribution to the family move.